Ahmed-Soliman777/dashboard-app/README.md

 - **TypeScript**: Strong typing across the app for safer development and better refactoring.
 - **Tailwind CSS**: Utility-first styling for fast layout and design implementation.
 - **State management**: Centralized state handling for dashboard data and UI interactions.
-- **Component architecture**: Modular components such as cards, sidebar, header, form inputs, and tables.
+- **Component architecture**: Modular components such as cards, sidebar, pagination, and tables.
 - **HTML & CSS**: Semantic structure and modern styling techniques for accessibility and responsiveness.
 - **React form handling**: Clean form state management for user input and dashboard filtering.